whilenot-dev/template-metaprogramming-with-typescript/README.md

-# Metaprogramming with TypeScript
+# Template metaprogramming with TypeScript

-This is the playground for a [blog post](https://blog.whilenot.dev/posts/metaprogramming-with-typescript/) about [metaprogramming](https://en.wikipedia.org/wiki/Metaprogramming) with TypeScript.
+This is the playground for a [blog post](https://blog.whilenot.dev/posts/template-metaprogramming-with-typescript/) about [template metaprogramming](https://en.wikipedia.org/wiki/Template_metaprogramming) with TypeScript.

-I take [these data](./data/input.json) as input via JSON:
+I take the following data as input via [JSON](./data/input.json):

 ```json
 [